hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/elastic.md

 # Performing Fulltext Search in Lucene/Elasticsearch

 When enabled, searches for `_text` and `_content` are forwarded to the underlying Hibernate Search engine, which can be backed by either Elasticsearch or Lucene.
-By default, these searches support the searches in the way indicated in the [FHIR Specification on _text/_content Search](https://www.hl7.org/fhir/search.html#_text).
+By default, search is supported in the way indicated in the [FHIR Specification on _text/_content Search](https://www.hl7.org/fhir/search.html#_text).
 This means that queries like the following can be evaluated:

 ```http request
 GET [base]/Observation?_content=cancer OR metastases OR tumor
 ```
+To understand how this works, look at the following example.
 During ingestion, the fields required for `_content` and `_text` searches are stored in the backing engine, after undergoing normalization and analysis.
-For example, a resource that looks like this
+For example consider this Observation:

 ```json
 {
   "resourceType" : "Observation",